allure-framework/allure-csharp/Allure.Net.Commons/README.md

         new(){ uuid = Guid.NewGuid().ToString() }
     );

-    // Pass Allure context to the caller via ScenarioContext scenario.Set(AllureLifecycle.Instance.Context);
+    // Capture the context in an object of the test framework's object model scenario.Set(AllureLifecycle.Instance.Context);
 }
 ```